116392582/mecached/SASLAuthProtocol.md

 There are cases, however, where memcached is deployed in untrusted networks or where administrators would like to exercise a bit more control over the clients that are connecting.

+This does not provide encryption, but can provide authentication.
+Do not run this over the internet large, do use this to protect from neighbors and accidents from within large mostly trusted networks.

 This page mostly exists to describe the protocol.
 If you just want to use it, check out the [[SASL howto|SASLHowto]]